 Interestingly, Ligonier, at the westernmost boundary of the British Colonies, was also the site of one of our country’s forgotten conflicts: the French and Indian War.
 Fort Ligonier was one of many forts built every fifty miles or so by the British in the 1750’s, as they expanded westward.

 In 1758, French troops and Native Americans on the frontier attacked Fort Ligonier, as the French-controlled colonies pushed eastward.
-George Washington arrived here late October to fight for the British as a young officer, and stayed only two weeks.
+In 1753, a 21 year old George Washington led the Brits against the French at Fort Necessity.
+Four years later, he was posted at Fort Ligonier, and stayed only two weeks.

-What now stands as Fort Ligonier is a reconstruction, built on the fort’s original footprint.
+What now stands as the fort is a reconstruction, built on Fort Ligonier’s original footprint.
 The highly engaging Visitor’s Center houses a comprehensive collection of 1758 artifacts, including several invaluable objects.

 It is worth spending a few hours delving into events surrounding this precursor to our Revolutionary War.
-Open Daily 10-5 year round.
-During December – March Museum is only open weekends Fri – Sun., 10-5. $15 Adults, $8 kids.
+Check website for current dates and hours open, and admission fees.

 STOP: Big Mac Museum/North Huntingdon Township

 Yes, there is a Big Mac Museum.
 It’s on your way from the Laurel Highlands to Pittsburgh just off Route 30 in North Huntington, next door to a Bob Evans and Auto Supermarket.
 This random, still operating McDonalds, is a paean to Jim Delligatti, who came up with “two all beef patties special sauce pickles onions on a sesame seed bun,” in 1963.
-After 51 years, the Big Mac remains “the most popular sandwich on the planet” and a McDonald’s staple.
+After many decades, the Big Mac might still be “the most popular sandwich on the planet” and a McDonald’s staple.

 Best Restaurants in the Laurel Highlands PA